Sharma-IT/spell-checker-for-ci-cd/README.md

 # Spell Checker for CI/CD

 This project offers a straightforward method to establish a code spell checking CI job, utilising `codespell` to detect common spelling errors in your project's files.
-While `codespell-project/actions-codespell` is available, this project provides a more extensive approach, including instructions for setting up and running codespell locally.
+While `codespell-project/actions-codespell` is available, this project provides a more extensive approach in integratin the spell checking library into your project, including instructions for setting up and running codespell locally.
 You may also consider integrating a spell checking dependency like `cspell` with `eslint`.
-However, it has many limitation, such as not being able to support scanning markdown files.
+However, it has several limitations, for one, it does not support scanning markdown files.

 ## Dependencies